-"Little Buffalo plays Rhythm & Country, and funky Rock & Roll, with a whole lotta laid-back, swampy Americana soul!" - Reverb Nation
+"Little Buffalo plays Rhythm & Country and funky acoustic Rock & Roll, with a whole lotta laid-back, swampy Americana soul!" - Reverb Nation

-Although Eric has played in and around the Bay Area for many years, it wasn't until the creation of Little Buffalo that he began to find the "sound" he'd been looking for: music that has a strong rhythmic center but is soaked in killer riffs and uses melody, harmony and storytelling to evoke wide-open spaces, human stories, and a laid-back, funky good time!
+Although he has played in and around the Bay Area for many years, it wasn't until the creation of Little Buffalo that he began to find the "sound" he'd been looking for: music that has a strong rhythmic center, is soaked in killer riffs, and uses melody, harmony and lyrics to evoke wide-open spaces and a laid-back attitude.

-EB won a song-writing contest through an East Coast radio station (WWUH - Hartford, CT) back in 2000, which jump-started his desire to turn his newly-aquired home basement into a recording/rehearsal space.
-He eventually wrote, recorded, mixed and released his debut album as Little Buffalo (along with his musical partner, audio engineer Guy Lento - see below) in 2016, and has been rehearsing and performing locally since then with a stable of talented bandmates.
+After winning his first song-writing contest (through an East Coast radio station WWUH - Hartford, CT) in 2000, his desire to turn his newly acquired home basement into a recording/rehearsal space became top priority.
+He eventually wrote, recorded, mixed and released his debut album as Little Buffalo (along with his musical partner, audio engineer Guy Lento - see “About”) in 2016, and has been rehearsing and performing locally since then with a stable of talented bandmates and players.

-He is currently writing and recording new material and figuring out what LB's next moves are in the midst of current affairs.
-Stay tuned!
+He is currently writing and recording new material and figuring out what LB's next moves will be… Stay tuned!